 When asked straightforwardly whether they measured the value delivered to the business by the legal department, 77 percent of global companies said no.

-This bears repeating: More than three-quarters of law departments do not measure their value whatsoever – despite their strategic importance and despite the fact that performance bonuses can account for up to 67 percent of in-house counsel compensation in the U.S.
+This bears repeating: More than three-quarters of in-house legal teams do not measure their value whatsoever – despite their strategic importance and despite the fact that performance bonuses can account for up to 67 percent of in-house counsel compensation in the U.S.

 Perhaps this disconnect helps explain why 40 percent of in-house counsel would consider leaving because of pay issues, as reported by BarkerGilmore’s compensation report.